tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/basics.md

 ## Getting Help

 Now when we use functions we may have questions about what we can pass into functions.
 To find out more about a function use `?` in front of the function in question.
-For instance let's take for example the `abs()` function:
+For instance let's take for example the `aes()` function:

 ```R
 ?abs